Capture of Mametz

-The Capture of Mametz took place on 1 July 1916, when the British Fourth Army attacked the German 2nd Army on the Western Front, during the first day of the Battle of the Somme.
+The Capture of Mametz took place on 1 July 1916, when the Fourth Army attacked the German 2nd Army on the Western Front, during the First day on the Somme.
 Mametz is a village on the D 64 road, about 20 mi north-east of Amiens and 4 mi east of Albert.
 Fricourt lies to the west, Contalmaison is to the north, Montauban to the north-east and Carnoy and Maricourt are to the south-east.
-Mametz Wood is 1000 yd to the north-west and before 1914, the village was the fifth largest in the area, with about 120 houses and had a station on the line from Albert to Péronne.
+Mametz Wood is 1000 yd to the north-west and before 1914, the village was the fifth largest in the area, with about 120 houses and a station on the line from Albert to Péronne.

 During the Battle of Albert (25 to 29 September 1914) the II Bavarian Corps attacked westwards north of the Somme but was fought to a standstill east of Mametz.
-Reinforced by the XIV Reserve Corps the Germans on the north side of the Somme attacked again and took Mametz on 29 September.
-After a mutually costly battle for Fricourt, where the French were eventually forced out, the front line stabilised and both sides began to improvise defences.
-In mid-December a French local attack in the Mametz area was a costly failure.
+Reinforced by the XIV Reserve Corps the Germans captured Mametz on 29 September.
+After a mutually-costly battle for Fricourt, the French were eventually forced out, the front line stabilised and both sides began to improvise defences.
+In mid-December a French in the Mametz area was a costly failure.

 Mine warfare began soon after a front line was established but the most extensive mining took place further north at La Boisselle.
 During 1915, the area around Mametz became a comparative backwater.
-The Germans began systematic fortification of the area, according to a directive from General Erich von Falkenhayn, head of Oberste Heeresleitung the supreme headquarters of the German army, to build defences the Western Front for the fewest infantry to defend the front indefinitely.
+The Germans began systematic fortification of the area, according to a directive from General Erich von Falkenhayn, head of Oberste Heeresleitung (supreme headquarters of the German army) to build defences on the Western Front that the fewest infantry could defend indefinitely.
 Later in the year work began on second and third defensive positions.
-In the Somme area, the defences north of the Bapaume–Albert were improved first and by July 1916 the first position defences around Mametz were extensive but the second position was a shallow trench and the third position had only been marked out.
+On the Somme the defences north of the Bapaume–Albert were improved first and by July 1916 the defences of the first position around Mametz were extensive but the second position was a shallow trench and the third position had only been marked out.